Ready to switch up your running routine and start trail running?

 Remember, even if these trail runners are more advanced than you might be, they have a LOT of valuable trail strategies to share with you.

 Whether you’re gearing up for a mud run or obstacle race, ultramarathon through the mountains, or your park’s local trail race, there’s something here to learn.

 Ready to take it to the next level?
 Most ultramarathons are run on trails and are an amazing way to challenge yourself while exploring some incredible places.
 Here are a few articles on ultras to get you started:

 - 5 Steps to Running Your First Ultra

 - 5 Reasons to Run Beyond the Marathon

-We also have a Q&A interview with ultramarathoner Matt Frazier, who has completed a 100-mile trail ultramarathon (among many other trail races!).
+We also have a Q&A interview with ultramarathoner Matt Frazier, who has completed a 100-mile trail ultramarathon (among many other trail races and ultras!).

 Watch Matt’s trail running interview here or below:

 These resources can help you run more trails, get started the right way, and learn to love exploring the world through trail running.

 Trail running can help you appreciate your ability to run, the world around you, and the beautiful trails that surround your local city.
 The time flies by and enjoying wooded trails is far more enjoyable than city sidewalks!